Praveen86july/jgpelaez.github.io/_drafts/en/terraform-aws-wso2-esb-docker-sample.md

 }
 ```
 The shell scripts for provision the machine are simple scripts, creating an axis service and using the [WSO2 ESB](http://wso2.com/products/enterprise-service-bus/) as a proxy.
 The idea of this machine is to create an stateless machine, the ESB will proxy all the conections and do a logging (in the sample only in the log file, but can be in a remote statefull service).
 Following the [stateless machine pattern]((http://www.cloudcomputingpatterns.org/Stateless_Component)) we can add an remove dinamically services depending on the traffic.
-And the provision and scalate will be really simple.
+To provision new services and scalate will be really simple.

 ![Stateless Pattern] (http://www.cloudcomputingpatterns.org/images/2/29/Stateless_component_sketch.png)

-The shell script are:
+The shell script files are:

 - **install-docker.sh**:

 ```sh
 #!/bin/sh
 curl -sSL https://get.docker.com/ | sh